Economic Geology Laboratory

 Determine the balance between acid producing and acid consuming components of mine waste.
 It is based on the Sobek Acid Base Accounting (ABA) Procedure.

-determine the net acid remaining, if any, after complete oxidation of waste rock material with hydrogen peroxide and allowing complete reaction of the acid formed with the neutralizing components of the material.
+Determines the net acid remaining, if any, after complete oxidation of waste rock material with hydrogen peroxide and allowing complete reaction of the acid formed with the neutralizing components of the material.
 The NAG test provides a direct assessment of the potential for a material to produce acid after a period of exposure and weathering and is used to refine the results of the theoretical acid-base accounting (ABA) predictions.